Signposts

-On the desk sits my 1972 hardbound copy of the AMC White Mountain Guide.
-The Appalachian Mountain Club (AMC) first published a guide to the trails of the White Mountains in 1907 and over the years, the guide has become the hiker’s bible for information and trail descriptions for the mountain areas of New Hampshire.
+On the desk sits my 1972 edition of the AMC White Mountain Guide.
+The Appalachian Mountain Club (AMC) first published a trail guide for the White Mountains in 1907 and over the years, the guide has become the hiker’s bible for trail information on all the major hiking destinations in the mountains of New Hampshire.
 This orange leather-bound 1972 edition, dog-eared and dirty, speaks of the many adventures I enjoyed in the White Mountains during my years there, adventures shared with friends in a place and time that now seems so distant and long ago.

-My first trip to the White Mountains was in the spring of 1972, and with that trip began my education into the ways and weather of the ‘Whites’.
-The White Mountains are located in the northern portion of the Appalachian Mountains and are primarily situated in New Hampshire, although some areas extend across the border into Maine.
+My first trip to the White Mountains was in the spring of 1972, and that visit began my education into the ways and weather of the ‘Whites’.
+The White Mountains, at the northern end of the great 2000-mile long Appalachian Mountain Range, are located in New Hampshire, although some areas extend across the border into Maine.
 The 1972 Guide lists 46 peaks over 4000 feet in elevation.
 The prominent feature of the region is the Presidential Range.
 This range is comprised of the tallest peaks of the White Mountains and these summits provide the hiker with a great area above treeline to experience and explore.
-On average, treeline in the White Mountains (the elevation trees will not grow above due to severe wind and weather) is roughly 4800'.
+On average, treeline in the White Mountains (that elevation above which trees will not grow because of severe wind and weather) is roughly 4800'.
 Large flat rocky areas called lawns exist above treeline and great ravines scour the sides of the peaks.
 The Presidential Range has the climate of Northern Labrador; the highest temperature ever recorded on the tallest peak, Mount Washington (6288’), is a mere 72 degrees.

-The White Mountains are known to possess the worst weather in America.
-They are the focal point where the prevailing westerly winds meet the frigid arctic air coming down from the Canadian north, and those winds are fueled and intensified by the warm-water Gulf Stream that swirls up into the Atlantic Ocean from the south.
-The highest non-tornado wind ever recorded was on the summit of Mt Washington, an incredible 231 miles an hour.
+The White Mountains possess the worst weather in America.
+They are the focal point where the prevailing westerly winds meet the frigid arctic air coming down from the Canadian north, and the warm-water Gulf Stream that swirls up into the Atlantic Ocean from the south fuels and intensifies these winds.
+The weather observatory at the summit of Mt Washington once measured a wind speed of 231 miles an hour, a world record that stood for over sixty years.
 On Mt Washington, half of all winter days see hurricane force winds, and gusts regularly reach above 100 miles an hour.
 In regards to the Presidential Range, and Mt Washington in particular, the following caution appears on page 1 of my 1972 AMC Guide.

 "Caution: the appalling and needless loss of life on this mountain has been due largely to the failure of robust trampers to realize that wintry storms of incredible violence occur at times even during the summer months.
 Rocks become ice-coated, freezing fog blinds and suffocates, winds of hurricane force exhaust the strongest tramper and, when he stops to rest, a temperature below freezing completes the tragedy."
 (Published by AMC Books, The AMC White Mountain Guide, 1972, used with permission)